Certifications & Licenses on a Resume: Where and How

 Follow these steps to build a polished certifications section from scratch.

-1. List all credentials you hold — write them all down without filtering first.
+- List all credentials you hold — write them down without filtering first.
+Include everything: online courses, workshops, vendor-specific badges, and in-progress certifications.
+A master list prevents you from forgetting a valuable credential later.

-2. Match against the job description — identify which certifications the employer mentions as required or preferred.
+- Match against the job description — identify which certifications the employer mentions as required or preferred.
+Print the job posting and highlight every certification keyword.
+This visual exercise makes it obvious which credentials belong at the top.

-3. Check for expiry — confirm which credentials are current, which are expired, and which are in progress.
+- Check for expiry — confirm which credentials are current, which are expired, and which are in progress.
+Note that some certifications (like CompTIA A+ earned before 2011) are lifetime and don’t expire, while others require continuing education units (CEUs) to maintain.

-4. Sort by relevance — place the most job-relevant certifications first, then secondary ones.
+- Sort by relevance — place the most job-relevant certifications first, then secondary ones.
+If two certifications are equally relevant, put the more recent one first.

-5. Format each entry consistently — use the structure: Certification Name, Issuing Organization, Year (and expiry if applicable).
+- Format each entry consistently — use the structure: Certification Name, Issuing Organization, Year (and expiry if applicable).
+For licenses, add the license number and issuing body.

-6. Remove unrelated credentials — cut anything that does not serve the application.
+- Remove unrelated credentials — cut anything that does not serve the application.
+Keep the removed items in your master list; they may be useful for a different role.

-7. Review for ATS compliance — use plain text, avoid tables within the certifications section if possible, and spell out acronyms.
+- Review for ATS compliance — use plain text, avoid tables within the certifications section if possible, and spell out acronyms.
+Paste the section into a plain text editor (Notepad or TextEdit) to see how an ATS would read it.
+If anything looks garbled, simplify the formatting.

 FAQ